REU Programs for Community College Students

 STANFORD UNIVERSITY

 The Summer Research Experience for Community College Students promotes and nurtures science literacy, aptitude, and interest by providing talented and motivated community college URM students exposure to science in an exciting, committed, supportive environment through mentorship and scholarly pursuit.
-This opportunity was created to increase the number of underrepresented minority, low income or first-generation (URM) community college students who are committed to and well positioned for careers in the sciences and medicine.
 The program begins with weekly meetings aimed at preparing participants to transition to a full-time research internship (40 hours per week) in a lab with a Stanford faculty mentor for 7-8 weeks, mid-June through August.

 Preference will be given to community college students attending school in the following counties: Alameda, Monterey, San Francisco, San Mateo, Santa Clara, and Santa Cruz.